dtdannen/dcss-ai-wrapper/Readme.md

 If you use this repository in your research, please cite the above paper.

-If you'd like to contribute to the research effort aligned with this project, see [Research Effort](contribute/ResearchEffort.md)
+If you'd like to contribute to the research effort aligned with this project, see [Research Effort](contribute/ResearchEffort.md) and [Roadmap](contribute/Roadmap.md)

 # Development Community

 Join the chat at https://gitter.im/dcss-ai-wrapper/community

-(New) Checkout the YouTube channel for live streams and tutorial videos (more content to come soon): https://www.youtube.com/channel/UCPR_UzIThpHNGEZos1SVmLQ
+Checkout the YouTube channel for live coding streams and tutorial videos (more content to come soon): https://www.youtube.com/channel/UCPR_UzIThpHNGEZos1SVmLQ

 # Quickstart